 15.2.4 Frame rate

-Frame rate indicates the playback frame rate.
+Frame rate indicates the media playback frame rate.
 The playback frame rate is equal to the number of frames displayed during the measurement resolution period divided by the time duration, in seconds, of the measurement resolution period.

-For the Metrics-Name "framerate", the value field indicates the frame rate value.
+For the Metrics-Name "Frame_Rate", the value field indicates the frame rate value.
 This metric is expressed in frames per second and can be a fractional value.
-The frame rates for each resolution period are stored in the vector framerate and reported by the RTC UE as part of the QoE report.
+The frame rates for each resolution period are stored in the vector FrameRate and reported by the RTC UE as part of the QoE report.

-The syntax for the metric "framerate" metric is as defined in Table 15.2.4-1.
+The syntax for the metric "Frame_Rate" metric is as defined in Table 15.2.4-1.

-Table 15.2.4-1: Framerate metric for Quality Reporting
+Table 15.2.4-1: Frame Rate metric for Quality Reporting